A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Results

 Generally, we observe that the rotational temperature of the molecules rises as the core density is increased and the divertor is cooled (figure \ref{SP_graphs}).
 The increase in rotational temperature occurs as the divertor nears detachment and increases during detachment, as can be seen from the saturation/decrease in ion target flux from where the graphs are shaded for ease of reference (although some increase in rotational temperature can occur before detachment).
 At the deepest levels of detachment, a decay in rotational temperature is occasionally observed (MAST-U ED, SXD ($f_{GW}>0.45$, figures \ref{SP_graphs}f,g)), which can be explained by the low plasma temperatures observed in these conditions ($T_e<0.3$ eV estimated in \cite{Verhaegh2023}), according to our reduced model (section \ref{sec6}). \\

 Remarkably, similar qualitative behaviour is observed for all 5 variations for both MAST-U and TCV.
-Although neutral baffling results in higher rotational temperatures at the same $f_{GW}$ (figures \ref{SP_graphs}a,b), it also reduces the detachment onset: the rotational temperature increases as detachment is approached and becomes deeper in both cases.
-The same holds true for a change in fuelling location: divertor fuelling, as opposed to main chamber fuelling (to regulate the core density), reduces the detachment onset and increases the depth of detachment, leading to higher rotational temperatures (figures \ref{SP_graphs}b,c).
-Similar results were also obtained in MAST-U Ohmic conditions \cite{Osborne2023}, indicating that the result (at the same level of detachment) is mostly independent on the level of heating applied.
-Even with $\mathrm{H}_2$, as opposed to $\mathrm{D}_2$, similar behaviour is observed (figures \ref{SP_graphs}b,d). \\
+Although neutral baffling results in higher rotational temperatures at the same $f_{GW}$ (figures \ref{SP_graphs}a,c), it also reduces the detachment onset density: the rotational temperature increases as detachment is approached and becomes deeper in both cases.
+The same holds true for a change in fuelling location: divertor fuelling, as opposed to main chamber fuelling (to regulate the core density), reduces the detachment onset density and increases the depth of detachment, leading to higher rotational temperatures (figures \ref{SP_graphs}b,c).
+Similar results were also obtained in MAST-U Ohmic conditions \cite{Osborne2023}, indicating that this qualitative behaviour (at the same level of detachment) is mostly independent of the level of heating applied.
+Even with $\mathrm{H}_2$, as opposed to $\mathrm{D}_2$, similar behaviour is observed (figures \ref{SP_graphs}c,d).\\

 There are quantitative differences between the different cases, however.
 The rotational temperatures obtained for $\mathrm{H}_2$ are lower than for $\mathrm{D}_2$.
 The rotational temperatures obtained on MAST-U, as well as the range of its increase, are generally higher than on TCV.
 This may be associated with the strong baffling on MAST-U. \\